Sutton Hoo: Excavations

-Prior to 1938
+Before 1938

 In medieval times the westerly end of the mound was dug away and a boundary ditch was laid out.
 Therefore, when looters dug into the apparent centre during the sixteenth century, they missed the real centre: nor could they have foreseen that the deposit lay very deep in the belly of a buried ship, well below the level of the land surface.

 In the 16th century, a pit, dated by bottle shards left at the bottom, was dug into Mound 1, narrowly missing the burial.
 The area was explored extensively during the 19th century, when a small viewing platform was constructed, but no useful records were made.
 In 1860 it was reported that nearly two bushels of iron screw bolts, presumably ship rivets, had been found at the recent opening of a mound and that it was hoped to open others.

 Basil Brown and Charles Phillips: 1938–1939

-In 1910, a mansion with fifteen bedrooms was built a short distance from the mounds.
-In 1926 the mansion and its arable land was purchased by Colonel Frank Pretty, a retired military officer who had recently married.
+In 1910, a mansion, Tranmer House, was built a short distance from the mounds.
+In 1926 the Tranmer estate was purchased by Colonel Frank Pretty, a retired military officer who had recently married.
 In 1934, Pretty died, leaving a widow, Edith Pretty, and young son, Robert Dempster Pretty.
 Following her bereavement, Edith became interested in Spiritualism, a popular religious movement that purported to enable the living to communicate with the dead.

 In 1937, Pretty decided to organise an excavation of the mounds.
 Through the Ipswich Museum, she obtained the services of Basil Brown, a self-taught Suffolk archaeologist who had taken up full-time investigations of Roman sites for the museum.
 In June 1938, Pretty took him to the site, offered him accommodation and a wage of 30 shillings a week, and suggested that he start digging at Mound 1.

 Because it had been disturbed by earlier grave diggers, Brown, in consultation with the Ipswich Museum, decided instead to open three smaller mounds (2, 3 and 4).
 These only revealed fragmented artefacts, as the mounds had been robbed of valuable items.
 In Mound 2 he found iron ship-rivets and a disturbed chamber burial that contained unusual fragments of metal and glass artefacts.
 At first, it was undecided as to whether they were Early Anglo-Saxon or Viking objects.
 The Ipswich Museum then became involved with the excavations; the finds became part of the museum's collection.

 In May 1939, Brown began work on Mound 1, helped by Pretty's gardener John (Jack) Jacobs, her gamekeeper William Spooner, and another estate worker Bert Fuller.
 (Jacobs lived with his wife and their three children at Sutton Hoo House.)
 They drove a trench from the east end and on the third day discovered an iron rivet which Brown identified as a ship's rivet.
 Within hours others were found still in position.
 The colossal size of the find became apparent.
 After several weeks of patiently removing earth from the ship's hull, they reached the burial chamber.